scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 ~~~
 </div>

-### Monadic *foldMap*
+## Monadic *foldMap*

 It's useful to allow the user of `foldMap` to perform monadic actions within their mapping function.
 This, for example, allows the mapping to indicate failure by returning an `Option`.

-Implement a variant of `foldMap` called `foldMapM` that allows this.
+Implement a variant of `foldMap` (without parallelism) called `foldMapM` that allows this.
 Here's the basic type signature---add implicit parameters and context bounds as necessary to make your code compile:

 ~~~ scala
 def foldMapM[A, M[_], B](iter: Iterable[A])(f: A => M[B]): M[B] =